 5. The Inflammatory Bowel Disease (IBD) Standards Group.
 Standards for the Healthcare of People who have Inflammatory Bowel Disease (IBD).
 IBD Standards 2013 Update.
 Website accessed 3 April 2017.

 * Research Training Fellowships:

-Each year, Action Medical Research awards these prestigious grants to help the brightest and best doctors and scientists develop their career in medical research.
+Each year, Action Medical Research awards these prestigious grants to help develop some of the UK’s brightest doctors and scientists as future leaders in children’s research.